Setting up Express Checkout

 event.

-This section details the implementation of the express checkout review page, that is used for multi-step express checkout flows.
+This section details the implementation of the express checkout review page.
 It is based on the standard checkout web component.

 Make sure all steps from the standard checkout setup are complete